SairajChowdhary/Mission-Impythonable/README.md

 ## 🚀 About the Project

 This repository presents a **data-driven Finance & Risk Intelligence System** integrating
-credit-risk modeling, sentiment-based portfolio optimization, and Monte Carlo simulation
+credit-risk modelling, sentiment-based portfolio optimisation, and Monte Carlo simulation
 to **forecast risk exposure and enhance decision-making under uncertainty.**

 > 💡 *Because managing risk should be a science — not a gamble.*